How donor data research can improve donor retention

 Contact information

-An individual’s contact information is arguably the most essential element of their donor profile.
+An individual’s contact information is the most essential element of their donor profile.
 It’s what you need to get in touch with the donor after their initial contribution, thank them for their support, and begin developing a relationship.
-In the end, it’s also what you’ll use to send follow-up donation requests, thus paving the way for donor retention capabilities.
+In the end, it’s also what you’ll use to send follow-up donation requests.

 Ideally, this donor data should include as many of the following details as possible: